statful/statful-client-java/README.md

-# Telemetron Client for Java #
+# Statful Client for Java #

 ## Description ##

-telemetron-client-java is intended to gather application and JVM metrics and send them to the Telemetron server.
+statful-client-java is intended to gather application and JVM metrics and send them to the Statful server.

 ## Quick start - UDP client ##

-To bootstrap a Telemetron client to use UDP protocol, the quickest way is to do the following:
+To bootstrap a Statful client to use UDP protocol, the quickest way is to do the following:

-    TelemetronClient telemetron = TelemetronClient.buildUDPClient("prefix").build();
+    StatfulClient statful = StatfulClient.buildUDPClient("prefix").build();

-The _prefix_ option is always required and it will be a prefix for all metric names sent to Telemetron.
+The _prefix_ option is always required and it will be a prefix for all metric names sent to Statful.
 This configuration uses the default _host_ and _port_.

 ### Timer ###
-The simplest way of sending a _timer_ metric to Telemetron can be done like this:
+The simplest way of sending a _timer_ metric to Statful can be done like this:

-    telemetron.timer("response_time", 1000).send();
+    statful.timer("response_time", 1000).send();

 ### Counter ###
-Or, if you prefer to send a _counter_ metric to Telemetron:
+Or, if you prefer to send a _counter_ metric to Statful:

-    telemetron.counter("transactions").send();
+    statful.counter("transactions").send();

 ### Gauge ###
-And finally, a _gauge_ metric to Telemetron can be preformed in the following way:
+And finally, a _gauge_ metric to Statful can be preformed in the following way:

-    telemetron.gauge("current_sessions", "2").send();
+    statful.gauge("current_sessions", "2").send();

 ## Client configuration ##